 TRANSITIONING FROM CAMP TO FESTIVAL

 Immediately following music camp, we begin the Northern Lights Bluegrass and Old Tyme Festival where you will see your instructors and additional bands perform.
 It begins with the Kitchen Party Kickoff on the main stage on Friday afternoon.
-There is no formal instruction on the Friday of camp, however, all students and instructors are invited to participate in the kick off to the Northern Lights Bluegrass & Old Tyme Festival on Friday evening, August 14th.
+There is no formal instruction on the Friday of camp, however, all students and instructors are invited to participate in the kick off to the Northern Lights Bluegrass & Old Tyme Festival on Friday evening.
 During the week each class will be taught a song that the whole camp will perform as a group for the kick-off.
-There will be a rehearsal for the kick off on Friday immediately following Brunch.
+There will be a rehearsal for the kick off on Friday immediately following brunch.
 The Songwriting Contest will also be taking place Friday afternoon at the workshop stage.
 This is all kinds of awesome.
 Plan to be there and bring a chair!